bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 Rust has some types named by the compiler, but inaccessible in traits; can't return `impl SomeTrait` from traits.
 Can return `impl Future` from free functions and structs, but traits can't use compiler-generated types (associated types still need to name the type).
+Can have traits return references (and use vtable, so no longer statically polymorphic), but typically get into all sorts of lifetime issues.
+Can also use `Box` trait objects to avoid lifetime issues, but again, uses vtable.

-C++ doesn't appear to have the same restrictions.
+C++ doesn't appear to have the same restrictions, mostly because the "contract" is just duck typing.

 # Require static methods on a class?